Frequently Asked Questions

 Your results should be interpreted in the context of your business objectives.

-Your Report identifies both strengths and opportunities for improvement that you have identified as you progressed through your Review.
-Take a second look at each and then establish / update your people management plan.
+Your report identifies both strengths and opportunities for improvement that you have identified as you progressed through your Review.
+Take a second look at each Factor and identify (from ratings of individual Descriptors) why the Review has highlighted a strength or opportinity for improvement.
+Then decide how best to establish / update your Human Capital Strategy.

 If you judge you need help with this, contact us at: